 Vitals for the color pic: f/3.6, ISO 200, 1/125 sec, 23mm.
 Black and white (which is below the fold): f/5, ISO 200, 1/125 sec, 23mm.
 The sun situation actually adds character to the B&W photo.
 If not for the plastic containers, the portrait could be from days gone-by.
 Time taken: 5:37 p.m.
 PDT and a minute later for the color capture.

 Got to say, moseying about the neighborhood: In the nearly 10 years living in San Diego, I have never seen Spring with such abundant citrus—mostly lemons and oranges—growing in dozens (and dozens) of yards.
 There is so much fruit, some residents hang bags of the stuff on fences to share.
 I don’t recall much of that behavior in past years.

 Hey!
 Happy Caturday!

-Other feline friends from this series: Scruffy, Roly Poly, Woo, Skull, Biscuit, The Colonel, White, Chipper, Frisky, Stretch, Needy, Farfisa, Mates, Hunter, Pee-Pee, Blue, Blue Too, Bonded Pair, Patience, Fess, Jumper, Frenemy, Looker, Cozy, Scout, Lurks, Skit, Bengal, Betty, Black and White, Stalker, Bell, Chill, Sammy, Scratch, Poser, Star, Grey and White, Watcher, Herman, Comet, Roman, Willow, Chub, Shy, Watson, Lilo, Kit, Pepe, Twilight, Slumber, and Spot.
+Other feline friends from this series: Scruffy, Roly Poly, Woo, Skull, Biscuit, The Colonel, White, Chipper, Frisky, Stretch, Needy, Farfisa, Mates, Hunter, Pee-Pee, Blue, Blue Too, Bonded Pair, Patience, Fess, Jumper, Frenemy, Looker, Cozy, Scout, Lurks, Skit, Mini, Betty, Black and White, Stalker, Bell, Chill, Sammy, Scratch, Poser, Star, Grey and White, Watcher, Herman, Comet, Roman, Willow, Chub, Nimbus, Watson, Lilo, Kit, Pepe, Twilight, Sebastian, and Spot.